Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Introduction

-Moreover, semantic segmentation methods can make use of cropped and down-sampled versions of the dataset images \cite{li2022deep, zhou2022rethinking}, as employing such techniques diminishes the required resources.
-However, it becomes complicated disentangling the method's improvements from the downgrades introduced by the scaled data, so hypothesizing the performance at full resolution becomes difficult.
-Therefore, two-threaded semantic segmentation benchmarks implicitly arise from the original resolution \cite{borse2021inverseform,cheng2020panoptic,9052469} and the widely employed down-sampled resolution \cite{deeplabv3plus2018,m_Huynh-etal-CVPR21,rotabulo2017place,zhou2022rethinking}.
-In this regard, an often ignored phenomenon is the \textit{noise} and artifacts introduced by the down-sampling strategy.
-Specifically, a critical issue is the misalignment between the down-sampled color and label images.
-On one hand, smooth down-sampling estimates are preferred for the color images over majority-filter like strategies such as nearest neighbors, as the latter are prone to create blocking artifacts, jagged edges and thin structures removals \cite{NN}.
-On the other hand, nearest-neighbor is the default down-sampling strategy applied on label images to maintain their integer nature, as labels are categorical values that do not define a metric space.
+To operate in resource-limited setups, lightweight semantic segmentation proposals have been proposed to counterbalance the resource requirements by reducing the number of parameters.
+This enables the use of mid-range GPUs, generally at the expense of performance.
+Examples of these methods are Lednet \cite{8803154}, DFA \cite{Li2019DFANetDF}, GAS \cite{Lin2020GraphGuidedAS}, Espnet \cite{mehta2018espnetv2}, BiSeNet \cite{Yu_2018_ECCV} and RealSS \cite{hong2021deep}, whose trade-off between performance and resources is depicted in Figure \ref{fig:SOTA_COMP_CS}.
+However, large batch sizes are still employed to obtain good performance, therefore multiple GPUs are mandatory for their training \cite{Lin2020GraphGuidedAS, xu2022pidnet}.

-Besides being a required stage for budget constrained training, down- and up-sampling are also generally adopted as part of the common data augmentation pipeline composed of random image resizing and crop selection to diversify training data \cite{borse2021inverseform,NVIDIA_semseg,9052469}.
-Therefore, re-scaling the input data (i.e., images and labels) is transversal to almost every modern semantic segmentation training framework, with the same misalignment implications as for down-sampling.
+Moreover, top-tier semantic segmentation methods rely on image resizing data augmentation \cite{li2022deep, zhou2022rethinking}, as employing such techniques typically improves performance due to the small number of images found on semantic segmentation datasets \cite{Cordts2016Cityscapes}.
+Therefore, re-scaling the input data (i.e., up-sampling or down-sampling images and labels) is transversal to almost every modern semantic segmentation training framework.
+In this regard, an often ignored phenomenon is the \textit{noise} and artefacts introduced by the down-sampling strategy employed for re-scaling.
+Specifically, a critical issue is the misalignment between the down-sampled colour and label images.
+On one hand, smooth down-sampling estimates are preferred for the colour images over majority-filter-like strategies such as the Nearest Neighbour (NN), as the latter is prone to create blocking artefacts, jagged edges, and thin structures removals \cite{NN}.
+On the other hand, Nearest Neighbour is the default down-sampling strategy applied to label images to maintain their integer nature, as labels are categorical values that do not define a metric space.